 Regardless of the policy vehicle employed-recovery packages, national plans, sectoral regulations-the transition to a low-carbon economy will require unprecedented transformation of all sectors.
-An analysis of "mitigation pathways" by Oxford Economics identified common stepping stones to a stable climate, including a phase out of CO2 emissions around mid-century, with CO2 emissions halved by the end of this decade; deep reductions in other GHG emissions; and offsetting residual emissions from hard to abate sectors through steeper reductions in other sectors and natural or technological CO2 removal.
-1.5°C pathways are generally characterized by lower energy demand, faster decarbonization of the electric sector, and faster electrification of end-use sectors.
-As such, the prioritization of energy efficiency, expansion of renewables,
+An analysis of "mitigation pathways" by Oxford Economics identified common stepping stones to a stable climate, including a phase out of CO2 emissions around mid-century, with carbon dioxide emissions halved by the end of this decade; deep reductions in other greenhouse gas emissions; and offsetting residual emissions from hard to abate sectors through steeper reductions in other sectors and natural or technological carbon dioxide removal.43 1.5 degrees C pathways are generally characterized by lower energy demand, faster decarbonization of the electric sector, and faster electrification of end-use sectors.44 As such, the prioritization of energy efficiency, expansion of renewables, and electrification-where possible-of transport, industry, and buildings are key.
+The importance of achieving net zero emissions during this decade in the land use sector cannot be overlooked.
+The solutions summarized in the section above and described in detail in the Annex below each play a role in delivering a safer climate future.